Call us 0333 370 4333

 Share

-When an individual or corporate body seeks to recover money owing, there are procedural options available for consideration, varying upon the particular circumstances, including the nature of the debt.
-In a situation where it is known that the debtor will, or is more than likely to, submit reasons disputing liability for the debt, it would be prudent to commence recovery proceedings through court which is designed to determine such a dispute.
+When an individual or corporate body seeks to recover outstanding debts, various procedural options are available, depending on the specific circumstances, including the nature of the debt.
+In a instances where it is known that the debtor will, or is likely to, submit reasons disputing liability for the debt, it would be prudent to commence recovery proceedings through the court, as this forum is specifically designed to resolve such disputes.

-This process can be lengthy, involving substantial case preparation, costly and uncertain given that success will depend upon the decision reached by the court.
-There are also various risks attached concerning liability for costs on several levels.
+This process can be lengthy, involving substantial case preparation, and can be both costly and uncertain, given that, success will depend upon the decision reached by the court.

-However, when there is no dispute concerning liability and the debtor simply fails to pay, Bankruptcy proceedings through the Insolvency Court may be the appropriate course to follow.
+However, in cases where there is no dispute concerning liability and the debtor simply fails to pay, Bankruptcy proceedings through the Insolvency Court may be the appropriate course to follow.

 Formal Demand, Court Judgment or Breach of Settlement Agreement

-In most circumstances, it is preferable for the creditor to issue a Formal Demand to the debtor, which not only states the exact amount of debt alleged and makes it clear that the creditor intends to take recovery action, but provides the opportunity for the debtor to respond stating any reasons for non- payment of the debt.
+In most circumstances, it is preferable for the creditor to issue a Formal Demand to the debtor.
+This document should specify the exact amount of the alleged debt and make it clear, the creditor intends to take recovery action, and offer the debtor an opportunity to respond stating any reasons for the non-payment of the debt.

-An alternative position to this is if a Creditor has been able to secure a Court Judgment (or has previously reached a commercial resolution that permits for Judgment and/or enforcement to be pursued in the absence of compliance with the terms of that settlement agreement), a Bankruptcy Petition may be presented without challenge.
+An alternative position to this is if a Creditor has been able to secure a Court Judgment or has previously reached a commercial resolution that permits for Judgment and/or enforcement in the event of non-compliance with the settlement agreement, a Bankruptcy Petition may be presented without challenge.

 In the absence of being able to rely upon a Judgment or breach of Settlement Agreement, it is important to issue a Formal Demand in order to assess any argument the Debtor may raise in response to the Demand.

 It is important for the debtor to be given such opportunity because the Insolvency Court is not designed to deal with disputes, merely undisputed facts.
-Accordingly, where such Formal Demand reveals a potentially credible dispute concerning payment of the debt, continuing with the issue of a Bankruptcy Petition could be considered to be an abuse of process, and this being the case, the Bankruptcy Petition may well be dismissed and a Costs Award made against the creditor.
+Accordingly, where such Formal Demand reveals a potentially credible dispute concerning payment of the debt, continuing with the issue of a Bankruptcy Petition could be considered to be an abuse of process.
+This being the case, the Bankruptcy Petition may well be dismissed and a Costs Award made against the creditor.

 Court Procedure